poweradmin/poweradmin/README.md

 * Visit http(s)://URL/install/ and follow the installation steps
 * Once the installation is complete, remove the `install` folder
 * Point your browser to: http(s)://URL
-* Log in using the credentials created during setup
+* Log in using the default 'admin' username and the password created during setup (provided in step 3).

 ## Troubleshooting